Binge drinking: Society and culture

 Binge drinking costs the UK economy approximately £20 billion a year; 17 million working days are estimated to be lost due to hangovers and drink-related illness each year.
 The cost of binge drinking to employers is estimated to be £6.4 billion and the cost per year of alcohol harm is estimated to cost the National Health Service £2.7 billion.
 Urgent action has been recommended to understand the binge drinking culture and its aetiology and pathogenesis and urgent action has been called for to educate people with regard to the dangers of binge drinking.

-The Centers for Disease Control and Prevention (CDC) released a study in October 2011 that showed that in the United States binge drinking costs society $223 billion a year, which amounts to $2 per drink.
+The Centers for Disease Control and Prevention (CDC) released a study in October 2011 that showed that in the United States, binge drinking costs society $223 billion a year, which amounts to $2 per drink.
 These costs include health care costs for alcohol-related issues, including liver cirrhosis, loss of work productivity, property damage due to drunk driving, and expenditures related to criminal acts.
 Overall, 11.9% of binge drinkers drove during or within two hours of their most recent binge drinking episode.
 Those drinking in licensed establishments (bars, clubs, and restaurants) accounted for 54.3% of these driving episodes.
 Significant independent risk factors for driving after binge drinking included male gender (AOR=1.75); being aged 35–54 or ≥55 years compared to 18–34 years (AOR=1.58 and 2.37, respectively); and drinking in bars or clubs compared to drinking in the respondent's home (AOR=7.81).
 Drivers who drank most of their alcohol in licensed establishments consumed an average of 8.1 drinks, and 25.7% of them consumed ≥10 drinks.

 Sex differences

 Women become intoxicated more quickly than men, and experience a higher blood alcohol level.
-This difference in effect occurs even when a woman's body weight and consumption of alcohol are the same as that of a man.
+This difference in effect occurs even when a woman's body weight and consumption of alcohol are the same as those of a man.
 Because of these discrepancies, college-age women tend to experience the consequences of binge drinking before their male counterparts.

-There is no known safe level of alcohol consumption either when trying to get pregnant or during pregnancy.
-With alcohol abuse remaining highly stigmatized—particularly in the case of pregnant women—some advocate for treatment programs to focus on a non-judgmental stance, on personal empowerment, and on offering contraceptives to women engaging in sex, in order to prevent fetal alcohol spectrum disorder.
+There is no known safe level of alcohol consumption, either when trying to get pregnant or during pregnancy.
+With alcohol abuse remaining highly stigmatized—particularly in the case of pregnant women—some advocate for treatment programs to focus on a non-judgmental stance, on personal empowerment, and on offering contraceptives to women engaging in sex, to prevent fetal alcohol spectrum disorder.

 However, men are almost twice as likely to partake in excessive drinking than women, there being a higher rate of alcohol-related hospitalizations among males than females.
 Researchers from Columbia and Yale found the discrepancy could be due to the fact men release more dopamine during alcohol consumption than women.
-The increased neurochemical release causing a stronger association with pleasure and alcohol intoxication.
+The increased neurochemical release causes a stronger association with pleasure and alcohol intoxication.
 "This may contribute to the initial reinforcing properties of alcohol and the risk for habit formation".